Emergency Medicine Club of USC

 No, you do not need to have any formal training, such as EMT training, to participate in the Emergency Medicine Club of USC.
 However, having EMT training can be beneficial, especially when it comes to teaching and practicing different skills.
 Our club welcomes members of all experience levels, and we provide opportunities for everyone to learn and grow in the field of emergency medicine.

-We typically meet bi-weekly for general meetings on Thursday around 8 PM, with community events and workshops scheduled at the beginning of the month.
+We typically meet bi-weekly for general meetings on Thursday at 8 PM, with community events and workshops scheduled at the beginning of the month.
 Check our calendar for the most up-to-date information on meeting times and locations.

 Go to the "Get Involved" section of this website, and look at the various opportunities we have to offer.
 From there, if you have any questions or just want to introduce yourself, you can shoot us an email or DM.

-Senior Executive Board
+Executive Board 2025-2026

 Certified EMT | UCLA Center for Prehospital Care